InstallComparePlatformAccordGitHub

 2. Context Window: 128K Minimum

-CIRIS embeds the full Covenant and Guide into every prompt.
+CIRIS embeds the full Accord and Guide into every prompt.
 128K is the absolute minimum; 256K+ is strongly preferred for long conversations, tool outputs, and audit trails.

 3. Cost Efficiency